surfly/docs/javascript-api/surflysession_api.md

 > SurflySession.sendMessage( message, targetOrigin )

+This function is useful when you need to establish a communication channel between your JS code on the original page, and its proxified version inside the session.

+It is available on both sides, and works in symmetric way: it will trigger a `message` event on the other side of the channel (see [Session Events](session_events.md) section).

+`message` argument must be a plain JSON-serializable object.
-send a `message` (plain JSON-serializable object) to the session window.
-On the other side it can be received with `"message"` event handler. `targetOrigin`should be set to the [origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) of the expected recipient.
+`targetOrigin`should be set to the [origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) of the expected recipient.
 If set to `"*"`, message will be delivered regardless of the recipient's origin.

 <hr />